 “War brought opportunities.
 Increased demand for weapons, armor, and food meant higher prices and greater profits for those who owned the supplies, and they all had their fingers in such pies.”

-We’ve all been guilty of it.
+We’ve all been guilty of doing too much.
 Even the greats like Tolkien, though in his defence he wrote in a different era.

 And I’ll be the first to hold my hand up.
 The first draft of my first chapter was 12,000 words long and most of those words were dreary passages of info-dumping.